Friends, relatives pack church for Tina Tintor funeral

 “May God hold you both and all your family in His Loving Hands and keep you under His Eternal Protection always,” Sterling wrote.
 “And may His Justice be served for you.”

-A GoFundMe page created by Tintor’s family had raised more than $101,000 as of Thursday morning.
+A GoFundMe page created by Tintor’s brother had raised more than $102,000 in the five days since it was posted.

-Authorities said Ruggs was driving his car at a speed of 156 mph moments before the crash, and that his blood alcohol level was measured at 0.16 percent.
-The legal limit in Nevada is 0.08 percent.